-The construction industry has faced both growth and disruption in the first half of 2025, yet it continues to contribute to economic development.
+Construction businesses should monitor emerging trends now and prepare their risk management strategies for 2026.
+The construction industry has faced labor shortages for several years now, yet it continues to contribute to economic development.
 Certain risks remain that could affect the sector’s stability if left unmanaged.
-Construction businesses should monitor emerging trends now and begin preparing their risk management strategies for 2026.

 Although inflation has cooled from its record highs, it continues to influence costs across the construction sector.
 Rising input costs have led some construction businesses to adjust pricing to maintain financial stability.